CZ-NIC/knot/doc/man_keymgr.rst

 Examples
 --------

-1. Initialize new KASP database, add a policy named *default* with default parameters, and add a zone *example.com*.
+1. Initialize a new KASP database, add a policy named *default* with default parameters, and add a zone *example.com*.
 The zone will use the created policy::